The Best Security Systems for the Deaf in 2025

 Alternative Alerting Options

 Vivint is an excellent home automation system.
 You can take advantage of that by setting your sensors to trigger your smart devices.
-Lights that turn on when the system detects movement could be a great alternative to sirens for people with hearing loss.
+Lights that turn on when the system detects movement are great alternative to sirens for people with hearing loss.

 Vivint Smart Home Equipment

-I also like that Vivint sends text alerts in addition to phone call notifications.
-The alerts I received read something like, “Vivint has received an alarm from your property.
-Click the link to let us know what to do,” and from there, I could confirm or cancel the alarm without speaking to a responding agent.
+We also like that Vivint sends text alerts in addition to phone call notifications.
+The alerts we received read something like, “Vivint has received an alarm from your property.
+Click the link to let us know what to do.”
+From there, we could confirm or cancel the alarm without speaking to a responding agent.

 One of the newer options from Vivint is the Spotlight Pro attachment for the outdoor camera.
 It can double as a strobe light.
-The 1,800-lumen outdoor spotlight could be powerful enough to alert you to nighttime break-ins, especially if placed outside your bedroom windows.
+When the outdoor camera identifies someone lurking on your property, it turns on the 1,800-lumen Spotlight Pro to spook them off.
+With Vivint’s home automation capabilities, you can turn on your bedroom light at the same time so you wake up.

 Monitoring Options Professional only